yatharthsharma/Twitter-Followers-Prediction/README.md

 Creation of a regression model that can predict the number of followers of a user on twitter, given a twitter handle.

+// Please see the report for detailed overview of the project

 Model Used :

 1) Multiple Linear Regression